raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Default: 0x00000001 (with 3 SD boot retries to match the current bootloader behaviour)

 ### SD_BOOT_MAX_RETRIES
-Specify the maximum number of times that the bootloader will retry booting from the sd-card.
+Specify the maximum number of times that the bootloader will retry booting from the SD card.
 -1 means infinite retries
 Default: 0